 When I ate at the Lutheran Church you could get a grilled cheese sandwich and a hot dog with all the Christmas cookies you could eat with the meal for $1.00 each and they accepted it as a donation.
 Needless to say, I have eaten here since 2010.
 What’s nice is that all the parishioners bake their favorite cookies and that makes it even more special.
 The people who volunteer here could not be nicer and can really cook.

-The Lutheran Church in Rhinebeck, NY
+The Third Evangelical Lutheran Church at 31 Livingston Avenue in Rhinebeck, NY

 After an afternoon of concerts, story-telling, musicals, shopping and touring the town, it was time to get ready for the parade.
 It is always exciting getting ready for a parade but this one is very hometown.
 It still is a local crowd even though people are beginning to come up from the city to see the parade.
 We met back at the Star Library up the hill and got ready to line up for the parade.